or

 CLI Reference

-MCP Hangar provides a comprehensive command-line interface for managing MCP providers.
+MCP Hangar provides a comprehensive command-line interface for managing MCP servers.

 Installation